All Episodes

 And he's basically the beneficiary and the author of a kind of new America, a new demographic, a new cultural America that he is now the symbol of.

-The ignorant, low information voters, Time magazine.
+The ignorant, low-information voters, Time Magazine, that's Richard Stingle.

-He just left time and is heading over to work for John Kerry, who served in Vietnam, by the way, at the State Department.
+He just left Time and is heading over to work for John Kerry, who served in Vietnam, by the way, at the State Department.

 See, all of these people are Democrat activists.

-When they're at Time magazine, they're just Democrat activists disguised as journalists.
+When they're at Time Magazine, they're just Democrat activists disguised as journalists.

-And they want to get closer to the center of the action.
+Then they get the itch and they want to get closer to the center of the action.

-And so they abandon the publication and the TV network.
+And so they abandon the publication and the TV network and they head on over to the regime.

 Two consecutive terms with over 50% of the vote, higher unemployment rate than anybody's had to face in 70 years.